TecknozBD/Hyper-Titan/document/detailed_architecture.md

 ### Memory Subsystem

-The Memory Subsystem includes an on chip ROM and outbound AXI4 master interfaces to connect to DDR3 PHY.
+The Memory Subsystem includes an on-chip ROM and outbound AXI4 master interfaces to connect to a DDR3 PHY.
 It is responsible for managing memory access and ensuring data integrity.
 The basic specifications are as follows:

-- **Clock:** clk_sl (200-3200 MHz)
+- **Clock:** clk_sl (100-3200 MHz)
 - **Reset:** arst_n_sl
 - **Interface Type:** AXI4
 - **Number of Slave Ports:** 2